-This 2013 vintage is similar to the 2011 though of course less developed.
-For both these vintages I decided to move this wine from Rich Spicy Reds to Smooth Elegant Reds because it is in fact quite classy.
-Full tasting note coming soon but it is, as you would expect, just like a Barolo with less intense aromas af flavours including raspberries, ripe black cherries with a hint of violet and chocolate.
+This 2013 vintage is drinking beautifully now and still developing & improving if you prefer to hang on to it for a while.
+It is, as you would expect, like a Barolo but with slightly with less intense aromas af flavours including raspberries, ripe black cherries with a hint of violet and chocolate.
 As this wine is unoaked, the only tannins come from the grape itself and whilst tannins are naturally high in the Nebbiolo grape, good wine-making and age mean that they are well integrated (so not drying on the palate) and provide a good structure to this wine.
 Medium-bodied and really beautiful.

 Recommended to drink with game, goose, steak, braised beef, delicately flavoured offal, mushrooms and milder cheeses including goats' and sheeps' cheese